Comparing working conditions in Europe over a 5-year period

 Selection of Insights from one of the reports

 The research was conducted in German—the graphics from the report are therefore also in German.

 We analyzed data spanning all European countries, compared countries with one another, and did in-depth analyses for Switzerland.
 The in-depth analyses looked at psychological and physical strains and stressors based on age group, industry, education level, working situation, and more.

 The report was a 147 page document, with summaries after each chapter for better readability.
-Only a selection of analyses were integrated into the report.
-All analyses made up 47 pages and were added to the appendix for reference.
+Only a selection of the analyses we did were integrated into the final report.

 More coming soon